andreivarga36/HotelBookingService/README.md

 # HotelBookingAPI

-The Hotel Booking API is a RESTful web service designed to manage hotel bookings, providing endpoints for creating, reading, updating, and deleting reservations.
+The Hotel Booking API is a RESTful web service designed to manage hotel bookings, providing endpoints for creating, reading, updating and deleting reservations.
 The API is built using ASP.NET Core and utilizes an in-memory database for storing booking data.

 ## Usage Instructions:
   - Use the **CreateEdit** endpoint in order to create or edit a booking.
 For a new booking, the Id must be 0.
 If the user enters a different Id than 0, the system will search for a booking with that Id.
 Therefore, 0 is used to register a new booking, while any other numbers are used for editing, in case the booking already exists in the system